-The need to incorporate radon protection measures should be determined by reference to risk maps produced by the Health Protection Agency.
+The need to incorporate Radon Protection Measures should be determined by reference to risk maps produced by the Health Protection Agency.
 Such information is also usually included within commercially available datasets.

-4.4.8 Geoenvironmental Risk Assessment and conceptual site model
+4.4.8 Geoenvironmental risk assessment and conceptual site model

-A quantitative health and environmental Risk Assessment should be carried out as part of the assessment.
-The process of Risk Assessment is set out in Part IIA of the Environment Protection Act 1990, and amended in subsequent legislation.
+A quantitative health and environmental risk assessment should be carried out as part of the assessment.
+The process of risk assessment is set out in Part IIA of the Environment Protection Act 1990 and amended in subsequent legislation.

-This Act introduces the concept of a pollution linkage, which consists of a pollution (contaminative) source or hazard and a receptor, together with an established pathway between the two.
-For land to be contaminated, a pollution linkage (hazard-pathway-receptor) must exist; this forms a so-called 'conceptual model' of the site.
+This Act introduces the concept of a pollution linkage; the linkage consists of a pollution (contaminative) source or hazard and a receptor, together with an established pathway between the two.
+For land to be contaminated, a pollution linkage (hazard-pathway-receptor) must exist - this forms a so-called 'conceptual model' of the site.